AndrewRPorter/website/markdown/blog/thoughts_on_remote_work.md

 ### Harder to make friends at work

 This might just be a me problem.
 It seems harder to form true bonds in a remote environment.
 But, at the end of the day, some people are just at work to work and NOT to make friends.
+I find that pairing with teammates on issues or just hosting office hours is a great way to meet people at work.

 ### Timezones can be a pain in the ass